awsdocs/aws-freertos-docs/doc_source/userguide/task-pool.md

 The Task Pool library functions return error codes as `IotTaskPoolError_t` enumerated values\.
 For more information about each error code, see the reference documentation for `IotTaskPoolError_t` enumerated data type in [Task Pool C SDK API Reference](https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/taskpool/index.html)\.

-## Usage Restrictions<a name="freertos-task-pool-restrictions"></a>
+## Usage restrictions<a name="freertos-task-pool-restrictions"></a>

 The Task Pool pool library cannot be used from an interrupt service routine \(ISR\)\.

-We strongly discourage Task Pool user callbacks that perform blocking operations, especially indefinite blocking operations\.
+We strongly discourage task pool user callbacks that perform blocking operations, especially indefinite blocking operations\.
 Long\-standing blocking operations effectively steal a task pool thread, and create a potential for deadlock or starvation\.

 ## Initialization<a name="freertos-task-pool-initialization"></a>